DUNE-DAQ/minidaqapp/docs/ConfigurationsForCasualUsers.md

 the default for all the host options will be `localhost`

-8) Running _nanorc_ can be done in interactively or in batch mode, for the later you can specify a sequence of commands to drive minidaqapp, for example run :
+8) Running _nanorc_ can be done in interactively or in batch mode, for the later you can specify a sequence of commands to drive MiniDaq app, for example run :

  `nanorc mdapp_fake boot init conf start 102 wait 2 resume wait 60 pause wait 2 stop scrap terminate`